Tylihul Estuary: Tourism and use

 Touristic and commercial infrastructure on the coasts of the Tylihul estuary is not yet well developed.
 Even in the summer the number of tourists is relatively low, though numerous private houses (dachas) were built on the western coast of the estuary in the 1980s and 1990s.

 The bottom of the estuary is covered by black therapeutic mud, or peloid, which is used for medicinal purposes.
 The estimated volume of the peloid is about 14 million tons.

 On the west coast of the Tylihul Estuary is a village Petrivka, previously Pokrovske, where the castle of Ivan Kuris is located.

-The estuary of Tylihul (Tiligul) is well-suited for many out-door activities, such as kitesurfing and windsurfing, annual international competitions are held on the east coast.
-Mountain-biking is also popular, and "Kalinovka" (informally called by locals "the Jug"), located in the Gulf of Kairy is the most popular paragliding site in Southern Ukraine and Odesa Oblast.
+The estuary of Tylihul is well-suited for many out-door activities, such as kitesurfing and windsurfing, annual international competitions are held on the east coast.
+Mountain-biking is also popular, and "Kalynivka" (informally called by locals "the Jug"), located in the Gulf of Kairy is the most popular paragliding site in Southern Ukraine and Odesa Oblast.